Keeper Bots

 | mainnet-beta | mainnet-beta |

-cp .env.example .envRequired Environment Variables
+cp .env.example .envRequired env vars:

-yarn run start --init-userif (!(await driftClient.getUser().exists())) {
+yarn run dev --init-userif (!(await driftClient.getUser().exists())) {

 logger.info(`Creating DriftClient for ${wallet.publicKey}`);